 How does it work?

 Object Masking uses Semantic Segmentation to create a mask layer.
-This allows you to hide regions of the screen and have your AR Objects placed inside those masks.
+This allows you to hide regions of the screen and have your AR objects placed inside those masks.

-This example uses a shader to blur the edges of the segmentation channels giving a more natural feel to the scene.
+This example uses a shader to blur the edges of the segmentation channels, giving a more natural feel to the scene.

-Create the template
+Create the Template

-Open the Welcome HUB and select the Optimized Object Masking template under Contextual Awareness.
-You could also access it from the menu: Lightship > Lightship Hub > Templates > Contextual Awareness > Optimized Object Masking
+You can also access it from the menu: Lightship > Lightship Hub > Templates > Contextual Awareness > Optimized Object Masking.

 This will create a series of objects and set up the current scene with all the scripts and components to start working.
 Once you reach this step, you should have a fully working scene that’s ready to be exported.

 Make sure to keep the Virtual Studio configuration window open while you play through your scene.

-Just press Play to test the scene.
+Press Play to test the scene.

-Alternatively, you could create the scene structure you like and add the “Object Segmentation” script to any object you need to be masked.
+Alternatively, you can create the scene structure you’d like and add the Object Segmentation script to any object you need to be masked.